• Skip to primary navigation

 Jump to Recipe Video

-Crispy fried chicken tossed in a sweet and savory orange sauce!
-This quick and easy recipe is great as a main dish for busy weeknight meals for the family.
-It beats takeout and saves money!
-I share how to shallow fry or air fry the chicken.
+Crispy fried chicken tossed in a bright, sweet and savory orange sauce!
+This quick and easy orange chicken recipe is a great main dish - ready in 30-minutes with simple ingredients.
+It's family-friendly, better-than-takeout, and perfect for busy weeknights!

 Orange Chicken